fivdi/pigpio/doc/gpio.md

 ```

 #### waveAddSerial(baud, dataBits, stopBits, offset, message)
-Adds a waveform representing serial data to the existing waveform (if any).
 - baud - an unsigned integer from 50 - 1000000, specifies the baud rate.
 - dataBits - an unsigned integer from 1 - 32, number of data bits.
 - stopBits - an unsigned integer from 1 - 4, number of stop bits.
 - offset - an unsigned integer >= 0, the serial data starts offset microseconds from the start of the waveform.
 - message - a string, the Message to be sent.

+Adds a waveform representing serial data to the existing waveform.
 Returns the new total number of pulses in the current waveform.

 #### waveCreate()